engrit-illinois/Remove-AdGroupMemberships/README.md

 Optional switch.
 If specified, the script will skip the step where it actually modifies AD groups.
 Everything else (i.e. the data gathering, munging, logging, and output) will happen as normal.

+### -ConfirmEach
+Optional switch.
+If specified, the script will prompt for confirmation before each individual membership removal.
+If not specified, no prompts will be given.

 ### -InputCsv \<string\>
 Required string.
 The full path to a properly-formatted CSV file.
 See `example-input.csv`.